Nene Pimentel: First term as senator (1987–1992)

-Vice Presidential Bid and a 1995 attempt to return to the Senate (1992–1998)
+Vice-presidential bid; 1995 attempt to return to the Senate (1992–1998)

 Pimentel then launched a bid for the vice presidency in 1992, running under the Liberal Party–PDP–Laban coalition with Jovito Salonga running for president.
 However, he lost to fellow Senator Joseph Estrada, finishing fifth among the vice presidential candidates by garnering 9.9% of the vote.

 Pimentel was defeated in the 1995 national elections after running for another term for the Senate placing on number 15.
 He then took the case to the Supreme Court eventually winning the suit in 2004.

 Return to the Senate (1998–2010)

 In 1998, Pimentel ran successfully for another term in the Senate of the Philippines, from 1998 to 2004.
 Along with Edgardo Angara and Juan Ponce Enrile, Pimentel is one of the three senators elected in 1987 to return to the Senate.

+In May 2003, Pimentel and congresswoman Etta Rosales filed a petition before the Supreme Court to compel the executive branch in transmitting the Rome Statute to the Senate in order to ratify the Philippines' membership in the International Criminal Court; it was later dismissed in July 2005.

-He was re-elected in the May 10, 2004, National Elections attaining the third highest number of votes nationally of nearly 80 candidates for 12 Senate seats.
+He was re-elected in the May 10, 2004 national elections, attaining the third-highest number of votes of nearly 80 candidates for the 12 Senate seats.

-During his term (1998–2010) at the Senate, Pimentel authored several bills and resolutions, some of which have already been enacted into law:
+During his term at the Senate, Pimentel authored several bills and resolutions, some of which have already been enacted into law: